Healthcare Energy Reduction Efficiency

 - Utility and maintenance cost savings,

 - Increased equipment reliability to reduce maintenance costs and minimize downtime,

 - Improved redundancy for critical equipment and systems such as computer centers,

 - Increased heating, ventilation and air conditioning capacity without adding new equipment or utility costs,

 - Improve the environment of care through better lighting, temperature control and ventilation, and

 - Reduce operating costs without giving up anything except obsolete practices.

 Premier contracted suppliers can help reduce energy costs

 Premier has many contracted suppliers to assist members with energy efficient products, equipment, services, and engineering/construction design offerings, as well as energy procurement and options for renewable energy and related products.
 These contracts are included in a summary list of selected environmentally preferable contracted suppliers and contracts that support a safe healthcare environment.
-Contract details are available in Supply Chain Advisor catalog for members.
+Contract details are available in the Supply Chain Advisor catalog for members (Requires login).